 2) A new IOC containing the FL requirements under MLTrainingFunction (see TS 28.105 [2]).
 This IOC contains the following attributes:

 - FL client selection requirements for each type of ML model (identified by ML model Id) for which the ML training function acts as the FL server.
-The requirements could be minimal available data samples (e.g., the number of available data samples), minimal available time, geographical location, minimal training performance score of the interim local ML model running on the local training data samples on the FL client.
+The requirements could be minimal available data samples (e.g., the number of available data samples), minimal available time (e.g., the time window that the FL client is available for training), geographical location, computation availability, minimal training performance score of the interim local ML model running on the local training data samples on the FL client.

 The IOC is illustrated by IOC XYZ in figure 5.1.10.4-1 below.